Assets test

 • loans

-• superannuation funds in the accumulation phase (including retail, industry, corporate, employer or public sector funds, retirement savings accounts and self-managed superannuation funds) for pensioners who are over pension age (qualifying age for war widow(er)s and wholly dependent partners)
+• superannuation funds in the accumulation phase for pensioners who are over pension age or qualifying age for war widow(er)s and wholly dependent partners

 • cash on hand over $500